puid/Python/README.md

 Deterministic uniqueness checks, however, incur significant processing overhead and are rarely used.
 Instead, developers (knowingly?) relax the requirement that random IDs are truly, deterministically unique for a much lesser standard, one of probabilistic uniqueness.
 We "trust" that randomly generated IDs are unique by virtue of the chance of a repeated ID being very low.

 And once again, we reach a point of subtlety.
 (And we thought random strings were easy!)
 The "trust" that randomly generated IDs are unique actually turns entropy as it's been discussed thus far on it's head.
 Instead of viewing entropy as a measure of uncertainty in the *generation* of IDs, we consider entropy as a measure of the probability that no two IDs will be the same.
-To be sure, we want this probability to be very low, but for random strings it *cannot* be zero.
+To be sure, we want this probability to be very low, but for random strings it *cannot be zero*!
 And to be clear, *entropy is not such a measure*.
 Not directly anyway.
 Yes, the higher the entropy, the lower the probability, but it takes a bit of math to correlate the two in a proper manner.
 (Don't worry, `puid` takes care of this math for you).

 Furthermore, the probable uniqueness of ID generation is always in some limited context.
 Consider IDs for a data store.
 You don't care if a generated ID is the same as an ID used in another data store in another application in another company in a galaxy far, far away.
 You care that the ID is (probably) unique within the context of your application.

 To recap, random string generation does not produce unique IDs, but rather, IDs that are probably unique (within some context).
-That subtlety is important enough it's baked into the name of `puid` (and fully at odds with term `UUID`).
+That subtlety is important enough it's baked into the name of `puid`.
+And it is  fully at odds with the naming of a version 4 `uuid`.
+Why?
+Because being generated via a random process means a `uuid` *cannot be unique*.
+As a corollary, it can't be universal either.
+As noted above, we don't care about the universal part anyway, but the fact remains, a `uuid` isn't **uu**.

 [TOC](#TOC)